-Provision for loan losses declined by \$350,000 or 82.4% to \$75,000 in 2014 compared to 2013.
-The decline is primarily due to continued improvement in the credit quality of the Company's loan portfolio as the overall economic conditions continues to improve which has had a positive impact on our core loan customers' ability to meet their credit obligations.
+Provision for loan losses increased by \$25,000 or 33.3% to \$100,000 in 2015 compared to 2014.
+There has been a continued improvement in the credit quality of the Company's loan portfolio as the overall economic condition continues to improve which has had a positive impact on our core loan customers' ability to meet their credit obligations.

-The allowance for loan losses was \$2,299,000 and \$3,157,000 at December 31, 2014 and 2013, respectively.
-The allowance for loan losses to nonperforming loans was 54.80% and 44.34% at December 31, 2014 and 2013, respectively.
+The allowance for loan losses was \$2,124,000 and \$2,299,000 at December 31, 2015 and 2014, respectively.
+The allowance for loan losses to nonperforming loans was 70.42% and 54.80% at December 31, 2015 and 2014, respectively.
 The provision for loan losses and the resulting allowance for loan losses are based on changes in the size and character of the Company's loan portfolio, changes in nonperforming and past due loans, the existing risk of individual loans, concentrations of loans to specific borrowers or industries, and economic conditions.
-At December 31, 2014 the Company considered its allowance for loan losses to be adequate.
+At December 31, 2015 the Company considered its allowance for loan losses to be adequate.